hshadman/2d_conformational_landscape_map/code_input_output.md

 **protein_lab** : **_string_**<br>
 &ensp;&ensp;A string to identify the protein
 **no_dots** : **_int_**<br>
 &ensp;&ensp;The number of data points to show on the plot.
 Default 20.
-E.g. if simulation has 200000 snapshots, the x-axis will plot 10000, 20000 ...
-200000 snapshots and compute _f<sub>C</sub>_ at those snapshot counts, if no_dots = 20.
+E.g. if simulation has 200,000 snapshots, the x-axis will plot 10,000, 20,000 ...
+200,000 and the y-axis will show _f<sub>C</sub>_ at each of those snapshot counts, if no_dots = 20.

 </details>